Scottish Labour History: 2023 Edition

-The Scottish Labour History Society is pleased to annouce this year's Ian MacDougall Essay Prize.
+The Scottish Labour History Society has established the Ian MacDougall Essay Prize with a threefold purpose:

 Statement from the Society for the Study of Labour History